Follow Coach McGraw on Twitter: @DBCoachMcGraw

 Recruiting Area: Southwest Houston, Northern California Junior Colleges

-Gary McGraw joined the Bearkats as cornerbacks coach prior to the 2016 season and brings a wealth of experience to the Sam Houston football coaching staff for his second year.
+Gary McGraw joined the Bearkats as cornerbacks coach prior to the 2016 season, bringing a wealth of experience to the Sam Houston football coaching staff for his fourth year.
+He coaches the Bearkat cornerbacks, as well as serving as the team's special teams coordinator and defensive recruiting coordinator.

 Prior to coming to Sam Houston, McGraw served as defensive backs coach at Midwestern State in Wichita Falls, Texas since 2011.
 During his tenure there the Mustangs earned NCAA Division II playoff berths three times, won two Lone Star Conference championships, one Lone Star playoff title and rolled up a 42-12 record.